Problem of evil: Evil God challenge

+Catholic Response

+The Catholic Church believes good things include power and knowledge, and that only the misuse of power and knowledge is evil.
+Consequently, the church believes God could not be evil or become evil if he is omnipotent and omniscient, since these qualities spring from omnibenevolence.
+As the Roman Catechism puts it:

-Disavowal of Theodicy
+Disavowal of theodicy

 This position argues from a number of different directions that the theodicy project is objectionable.
-Toby Betenson writes that the central theme of all anti-theodicies is that "Theodicies mediate a praxis that sanctions evil".
+Toby Betenson writes that the central theme of all anti-theodicies is that: "Theodicies mediate a praxis that sanctions evil".
 A theodicy may harmonize God with the existence of evil, but it can be said that it does so at the cost of nullifying morality.
 Most theodicies assume that whatever evil there is exists for the sake of some greater good.
-But if that is so, then it appears humans have no duty to prevent it, for in preventing evil we would also prevent the greater good for which the evil is required.
+However, if that is so, then it appears humans have no duty to prevent it, for in preventing evil they would also prevent the greater good for which the evil is required.
 Even worse, it seems that any action can be rationalized, for if one succeeds in performing an evil act, then God has permitted it, and so it must be for the greater good.
-From this line of thought one may conclude that, as these conclusions violate our basic moral intuitions, no greater good theodicy is true, and God does not exist.
-Alternatively, one may point out that greater good theodicies lead us to see every conceivable state of affairs as compatible with the existence of God, and in that case the notion of God's goodness is rendered meaningless.
+From this line of thought one may conclude that, as these conclusions violate humanity's basic moral intuitions, no greater good theodicy is true, and God does not exist.
+Alternatively, one may point out that greater good theodicies lead humanity to see every conceivable state of affairs as compatible with the existence of God, and in that case the notion of God's goodness is rendered meaningless.